 "The new Lower House reflects Afghanistan's political and ethnic diversity, including a large number of professionals, a contingent of liberals, many of whom were prominent in the Communist Government of the 1980s, some former commanders, jihadis, a small number of reconciled Taliban, and some individuals accused of serious human rights abuses.
 In an encouraging development, of the 68 women elected to the Lower House (27 per cent of all seats), several received sufficient votes to secure their seats without recourse to quotas for women.
 For the 420 available seats on the provincial councils, 121 women were elected.
 Five provincial seats reserved for women remain vacant, however, owing to the lack of women candidates in three provinces."
-[39h] (p3)
+[39r] (p3)

-"The 34 [provincial] councils are elected for a four-year term by a proportional representational system based on the estimated population of each province, and they then select their own chairperson.
+- "The 34 [provincial] councils are elected for a four-year term by a proportional representational system based on the estimated population of each province, and they then select their own chairperson.
 But the constitution is less clear about their job and their powers vis-à-vis other government bodies, particularly the regional administrations led by governors which are appointed by Kabul rather than elected...Council members grumble that the current law binds them hand and foot, giving them no authority at all.
 Among the areas in which they are demanding more power are provincial budgets and the appointments made by the regional administrations."
-(Institute for War & Peace Reporting, 19 March 2006) [73z]
+(Institute for War & Peace Reporting, 19 March 2006) [73aa] - 6.09 "Strong provincial government leadership, starting with the Governor, remain some of the most important factors in achieving progress in the fields of security, development and service delivery at the provincial level.
+Recent appointments of highly qualified officials in some provinces have led to notable improvements in those areas."
+(UN Report, 11 September 2006) [39n] (p4) "Provincial governments are the main nodes through which the authority of the central Government is transmitted across the national territory.
+Centre-province relations are strained in many areas, however, as provincial officials often feel neglected or even undermined by the central Government."
+(UN Report, 11 September 2006) [39q] (p5)

-6.07 The UN Secretary-General's report of 11 September 2006 noted that:
+6.10 The UN Secretary-General's Report of 21 September 2007 noted that: